-A tension-type headache is the most common -- 90% of all headaches fall into this category.
-Up to 78% of Americans will suffer from them at some point.
-You may have them every once in a while, and they may disappear within a few hours.
+A tension-type headache is the most common headache.
+Up to 78% of Americans will get them at some point.
+You might have them every once in a while, and they may disappear within a few hours.
 Or they may happen more often and last all day.

 Migraine headaches aren't as common.
-About 14% of the population get them.
-But they can be much more debilitating.
-They typically last between 4 and 72 hours.
+About 15% of adults in the U.S. get them.
+But they can be much more painful and draining.
+They usually last between 4 and 72 hours.

 You may have a tension-type headache if:

-- You have pain on both sides of your head.
+- You feel pain on both sides of your head.

 - You have tight pressure rather than throbbing.
-It might feel like your head is in a vice or that there's pressure all the way around it.
-You may also feel soreness in your temples, and your neck and shoulder muscles may feel tight.
+It might feel like your head is in a vice or like there's pressure all the way around it.
+You may also feel soreness in your temples and tightness in your neck and shoulder muscles.

 - You have moderate to severe throbbing pain that may be worse on one side of your head.